 - We are working towards evolving the organisation to better represent the society in which we exist.
 Our Council (Board) is now more representative and will continue to evolve, and we are seeking to create pathways and opportunities for a more diverse workforce to help organise, produce, present and work for the London Sinfonietta administration.

 - The conversation about how we progress is becoming an active and regular discipline amongst the staff, players and at Council level.
-We are working with Tonic Theatre on making change, and the conversation is happening with visiting artists and partner organisations.
+We are working with Black Lives in Music and Tonic Theatre on making change, and the conversation is happening with visiting artists and partner organisations.

 Despite the challenging times caused by the COVID-19 pandemic, we are excited about the equal, diverse and inclusive future of the new music art-form we are passionate about and seek constructive conversations to learn from individuals and organisations in order to make change happen.